holmesmr/binaryninja-api/README.md

 git submodule update --init --recursive

 # Configure an out-of-source build setup
-cmake -S . -B build # <additional arguments here>
+cmake -S . -B build # (additional arguments go here if needed)

 # Compile
 cmake --build build -j8
 ```

-In addition to the default build setup you may want to:
+In addition to the default build setup, you may want to:

 - **Build examples.** To build the [API examples](#examples), pass `-DBN_API_BUILD_EXAMPLES=ON` to CMake when configuring the build.
 After the build succeeds, you can install the built plugins by running the `install` target.
 When using the "Unix Makefiles" build generator, this looks like: `make install`.
 - **Build UI plugins.** You will need Qt 6.1.3 (as of writing) installed to build UI plugins.